132nd-vWing/132-TRP-388/TRP/BAS/BAS-04/Website Text.md

 * Objective 1: To safely rejoin with the tanker in accordance with 388th SOPs.
 * Objective 2: To safely conduct an Air-to-Air refuel.

-## References
+## Trainee Preparation:
+Familiarise yourself with the tanker rejoin and tanking process as described in the 388th Training Manual.

+References:
 * 388th Training Manual:
 * 388th SOPs:
 * 388th Kneeboard Pack:

-## Trainee Preparation:
-Familiarise yourself with the tanker rejoin and tanking process as described in the 388th Training Manual.

 ## Instructor Preparation:
 Not required.